Harris Barton: San Francisco 49ers

 Barton was a first-round pick of the San Francisco 49ers in 1987, and the 22nd pick overall.
 He was the first offensive lineman chosen in the opening round by the San Francisco 49ers since Forrest Blue in 1968.
 During his first year playing for the 49ers, Barton was runner up in Rookie of the Year voting.

 In 1994, during the 49ers opener against the Los Angeles Raiders at Candlestick Park, Barton tore his left triceps tendon which required surgery to repair, benching him for part of the '94 season.
 He was replaced by Harry Boatswain.

+Barton retired after the 1998 season.

 During his ten-year pro career, Barton played 138 career NFL games, including 89 consecutive games and three Super Bowls.

-Barton started in 134 of his 138 career games.
-Barton retired after the 1998 season.
+He started in 134 of those games.

 In 2006 he was inducted into the Jewish Sports Hall of Fame of Northern California, and in March 2011 he was inducted into the National Jewish Sports Hall of Fame.

+In 2024 he was nominated for the Pro Football Hall of Fame in the Seniors category.